harishravi121/Pythoncodes/README.md

 # Pythoncodes
-A list of all my python codes
+A list of all my python codes which are useful!

 It has all the codes unsorted into folders from motion to memory games to so on.